ChromexUnderscore/OriginsTweaks/README.md

 + The Feline can break Stone 50% slower when not under the effect of strength or using a pickaxe with efficiency III or higher.
 Some tough stone variants can't be broken without strength or efficiency.
 + Claws deal stone-sword-level damage, but need to be resharpened using logs, wool or carpet.
-+ Meat from fish, chicken and rabbit is more nourishing.
++ Food made from Fish is more nourishing.
 + Night Vision is togglable.

 </details>